 When boaters get to a new anchorage we love to get off the boat and explore!
 There is no better way to do that than on a SUP.
 It’s a good core workout, so peaceful and really a great way to feel one with nature.
 If you’re really brave try your hand at SUP yoga!
 Amazon has a few different brands with great reviews on sale for Prime Day so check them all out.

 A good night’s sleep is the foundation for safe passages.
 I haven’t quite figured out my perfect foam combination, but I know my mattress topper helps!
 So many boaters swear by theirs as well.
-Linenspa 3 inch toppers are on sale and are infused with gel beads that capture and diffuse heat so you don’t get too hot when sleeping.
+This 3-inch topper is on sale and is infused with gel beads that capture and diffuse heat so you don’t get too hot when sleeping.
 That will sure come in handy in the tropics!
 As nothing on a boat is standard size, you’ll have to cut this to fit your cushions.
 It’s really easy to do with an electronic or a chef’s knife.

 With two dogs aboard having a good vacuum is a necessity.
 I absolutely LOVE my Dyson stick vac aboard.
 It breaks down for easy storage and is super powerful.
-The V7 Animalpro is included in this year’s Prime Day Deals.
+The V7 is included in this year’s Prime Day Deals.
 Get a few extra filters for yours if you’re going to be cruising as they can get clogged and lose their effectiveness.
 Tip: you can rinse and clean the filters, who knew?
 This is a limited time deal, so act FAST!

 A laser infrared thermometer has proven a very useful tool aboard.
 Need to diagnosis where your engine is running hot?
 Point this bad boy at it?
 Want to make sure you properly padded your diesel heater exhaust fitting?
 Test the hull temperature?
 Want to prove just how cold-hearted your wife is?
 This will give you the exact degrees.
 (What, not everyone’s husband does this?)